poorsquinky/mlops/README.md

+#MLOps

-Right now this is just a scratchpad.
-I'm converting my messy ML lab environment to something with better MLOps standards
+I have an ML lab environment at home that I'm converting to something with better MLOps standards

+## WORK IN PROGRESS

+Insert tacky animated gif of a construction worker here

+## Goals

 Broadly, the goals are:
 - Local dev environment that's as similar as possible to production